Colin-Suckow/FogStation/README.md

 ## Technical Details

-In an effort to make Vaporstation portable, the emulation core and frontend interface are implemented as two separate components.
+In an effort to make FogStation portable, the emulation core and frontend interface are implemented as two separate components.
 The emulation core handles system emulation while the client loads input files, handles input, and renders emulator output to the display.
-To port Vaporstation to a new platform, one only needs to create a new client application.
+To port FogStation to a new platform, one only needs to create a new client application.

 ### Emulation core

-Vaporstation implements software recreations of the original playstation hardware components.
+FogStation implements software recreations of the original playstation hardware components.
 Most peripherals are memory mapped and are accessed via the emulated memory bus.
 The only exception is the GTE, which is a CPU coprocessor.

 - MIPS R3000 CPU
 - Memory (RAM)